Robust Failure Diagnosis of Microservice System through Multimodal Data: Approach

 where $E_{i}$ is the extracted event sequences, and ${\mathcal{V}_1(e)}$ is the vectorized representation of event $e$ learned by the event embedding model.

-\textbf{Dependency graph building}.
+The \textit{edges} in a GNN correspond to the dependency graph in a microservice system.
 There are two dominant ways of propagation failure between services: function calling or resource contention~\cite{outagescope21wang}.
 So we combine traces and deployment data to capture probable failure propagation paths.
 Specifically, we aggregate traces to get a call graph.
 Then we add two directed edges for each pair of caller and callee, with one pointing from the caller to the callee and the other in the reverse direction.
-We add edges between two instances if they are co-deployed for deployment data.
+From deployment data, we add edges between two instances if they are co-deployed, \ie sharing resources.

-\textbf{Message passing}.
-After obtaining the dependency graph and instance representations, we train GNN to learn the failure propagation pattern by its message-passing mechanism.
+After obtaining the dependency graph and instance representations, we employ GNN to learn the failure propagation pattern by its message-passing mechanism.
 At the $K$-th layer of GNN, we apply topology adaptive graph convolution~\cite{zhou2022graph} and update the internal data of instances according to: where $A$ denotes the adjacency matrix, $D_{ii}=\sum_{j=0}A_{ij}$ is a diagonal degree matrix, $\Theta_{k}$ denotes the linear weights to sum the results of different hops together.

-\textbf{Readout}.
-We add a readout layer, \ie a MaxPooling layer, to the GNN to integrate the information of the whole microservice system.
-After the readout layer, there is a fully connected layer with output neurons.
-Each neuron corresponds to either a service group with possible root cause instances for task~\#1 or a failure type for task~\#2.
+Finally, we add a MaxPooling layer as the readout layer to integrate the information of the whole microservice system.
+Following the MaxPooling layer, there is a fully connected layer where each neuron corresponds to either a service group with possible root cause instances for task~\#1 or a failure type for task~\#2.